December 3, 2019

 - Cookiebot.
 Also, make sure you read this guide on how to improve Cookiebot’s solution.

 #32.
 Easier management of tags in order to be GDPR compliant.
 Once you implement the cookie consent mechanism via GTM, you can update all your tags to respect visitor’s preferences.
 Has a visitor declined from being tracked for marketing purposes?
 Then with GTM, you can automatically block Facebook pixel and other related marketing tags from firing.

 #35.
-Fire tags accordingly to user’s traffic source.
-This information is stored in a cookie which replicates the old Google Analytics UTMZ cookie.
+Fire tags accordingly to the user’s traffic source.
+This information is stored in a cookie that replicates the old Google Analytics UTMZ cookie.
 With this solution, you can fire a specific tag only when a visitor completes a purchase and has landed on your page from Google’s search results.